-Ussama Taha, LMSW
+Ussama Taha, LCSW

 “Not everything that is faced can be changed; but nothing can be changed until it is faced.”
 James Baldwin

 I know first hand how scary it can be to make the decision to seek out professional support and honor the vulnerability that you may be experiencing.

 My hope is to create a warm environment that can hold whatever you need it to.
 I’ve found that our identities deeply impact our understanding and emotional experiences of the world and that conversations exploring this can be healing.
 I am devoted to doing all I can to ensure all parts of you are welcome during our time together.
 I prioritize deepening my connection with the people I work with - being with them in their pain, celebrating their victories, and remaining open to the uncertainty that life often presents.